Korean Wikipedia: History

 The Korean Wikipedia initially used an older version of MediaWiki.
 The software had problems representing Hangul, which limited usage.
 In August 2002, the software was upgraded and started to support non-English scripts such as Hangul.
-However, Internet Explorer continued to have an encoding problem, which kept contributions to the encyclopedia low.
-Nevertheless, from October 2002 to July 2003, the number of articles increased from 13 to 159, and in August 2003 it reached 348.
-Finally, in September 2003 the hangul problem was solved.
-From September 2003, with no accessing difficulty once the encoding error in IE was solved, the number of contributions and visits increased.
+From October 2002 to July 2003, the number of articles increased from 13 to 159, and in August 2003 it reached 348.
+In September 2003, the Hangul problem was solved.
+From September 2003, the number of contributions and visits increased.
 The Korean Wikipedia's prospects became even more optimistic following the momentum created by substantial coverage in the Korean media.
+It reached 10,000 articles on 4 June 2005.